ava-labs/spacesvm/README.md

 # Spaces Virtual Machine (SpacesVM)

 _Authenticated, Hierarchical Key-Value Store w/EIP-712 Compatibility,
-Programmatic Expiry, Async Pruning, and Fee-Based Metering_
+State Expiry, and Fee-Based Metering_

 ## Avalanche Subnets and Custom VMs
 Avalanche is a network composed of multiple sub-networks (called subnets) that each contain